Fadi-la/SENG637_Assignment4_Group4/seng637-a4-Group4.md

 # A discussion of what could have been done to improve the mutation score of the test suites

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing
+Mutation testing is a software technique that involves introducing tiny changes to the source code to assess the quality of the test suit.
+Mutation testing assesses how well the test suite performs in finding program errors.

+Advantages:
+- Mutation testing can detect all faults in the source code.
+- High coverage of the source program is attained.
+- It helps to find the complex bugs that were hidden from the normal testing.
+- With mutation testing, testers could find the quality of test suites they write.
+- This method helps to find the hidden defects and maximum code coverage to identify the part of the code that is not completely tested by the primary test suites.
+- Loopholes in test data can be identified.
+- The quality of software programs can be improved.

+  Disadvantages:

+  - Generating mutations is a very time-consuming process; therefore, it is impossible to do this testing without any automation tools.
+- As this method involves source code changes, it is not applicable for Black Box Testing.
+- Complex mutations are difficult to implement.
+- This method is costly and time-consuming because many mutant programs would be produced and must be tested.

 # Explain your SELENUIM test case design process